Articles x Stories

 Please log In to view your favorite articles.

 From boating and kayaking to fishing and swimming, Door County's 35 named islands make this area a water-lover's dream.
 The largest and most famous of all 35 is Washington Island, which is accessed by taking a ferry across Death's Door strait to an enchanting land of art, history, folklore, and recreation.
 And, beyond that, is the county's northernmost park: Rock Island State Park.
-Accessible only by boat or two ferry rides, there are no vehicles allowed on the island, making it the perfect spot to truly get away for some peace and quiet.
+Accessible only by boat or two ferry rides, the island does not allow vehicles, making it the perfect spot to truly get away for some peace and quiet.